ActorForth/bch-devsuite/docs/README.md

 ![build-config screencast](./assets/build-config.gif "build-config screencast")

 or create a config file by hand, note that you can remove the part if you don't want that component.
+See [Configuration Examples](./configuration-examples.md) for more examples.

 ```toml
 # Example TOML config file